Kevinvegax/Kevinvegax/README.md

 ### Hi everyone 👋

-My name is Kevin Vega, I am a skilled Software Engineer at Epicor Software Company.
+I am a skilled Software Engineer at Epicor Software Company.
 I excel at developing scripts in WebDriverIO using JavaScript and Typescript, and I have hands-on experience in server administration, programming data structures, and algorithms.
-Additionally, I'm proficient with CI/CD tools and DevOps process.
-Currently, I am actively pursuing my AWS Practitioner Certification to further enhance my cloud expertise.
+I'm proficient with API Testing using Postman, CI/CD tools and DevOps process.

 # Technologies and tools